Seattle recommended to receive expansion franchise

 In March, the group impressed the NHL by collecting more than 25,000 season-ticket deposits in just one hour.

-In September, the city formally approved the demolition of KeyArena — the former home of the NBA Seattle SuperSonics — with a plan to build a new arena on that site near the famous Space Needle.
+In September, the city formally approved the demolition of KeyArena — the former home of the NBA’s Seattle SuperSonics — with a plan to build a new arena on that site near the famous Space Needle.
 The facility will hold between 17,000 to 19,000, depending on the event.

 The last public event at KeyArena is slated for Friday when the NBA’s Golden State Warriors play the Sacramento Kings.
 Warriors star Kevin Durant began his career with the SuperSonics before the franchise moved to Oklahoma City.